cdoublev/css/doc/README.md

 As a quick overview, a conforming HTML parser creates a style sheet with unparsed rules provided as a string or byte stream, then `CSSStyleSheet.constructor()` runs `parseGrammar()` with the rules, the grammar of a style sheet, and a reference to this `CSSStyleSheet`.

-`parseGrammar()` is an implementation of [*parse something according to a CSS grammar*](https://drafts.csswg.org/css-syntax-3/#css-parse-something-according-to-a-css-grammar) that is also used to parse *something else* in the context being parsed.
-It creates a node with the provided input, grammar, and context, before parsing this node with a state machine.
+`parseGrammar()` is an implementation of [*parse something according to a CSS grammar*](https://drafts.csswg.org/css-syntax-3/#css-parse-something-according-to-a-css-grammar) that is recursively used to parse *something else* in the context being parsed.
+It creates a node with the provided input, grammar, and context, before parsing this node with a [state machine](#State-machine).
 It is also responsible for normalizing the input into a stream of tokens, and the grammar and context into apppropriate representations.

+`parseGrammar()` also takes an optional `strategy` (default: `backtrack`) to handle a valid parse result when the input is not at end in the context:

+  - `backtrack`: retry parsing by discarding the rightmost leaf node (aka. the tail node)
+  - `greedy`: return a failure (used for parsing a whole value substitution)
+  - `lazy`: return the first result (used for parsing a component value substitution and a value matching a generic grammar, like pseudo selectors)

 When the node transitions to the `matching` state, the machine runs the associated action, `matchStyleSheet()`, which is an implementation of [*consume a style sheet's contents*](https://drafts.csswg.org/css-syntax-3/#consume-a-stylesheets-contents).